Powered by

 Easier Climbs (F+) *

-are not technically difficult but you must be confident to climb up/down the snow slopes of up to 30 degrees and easy rocks.
-Rope is always around if belay is required.
+are not technically difficult but you must be confident to climb up/down on snow slopes of 30-35 degrees and easy rocks.
+You will be belayed if necessary.
 These climbs are an excellent introduction to mountaineering.
-People with limited or no experience will be introduced to the basic mountaineering skills and will gain knowledge and understanding of mountain environment.
-There is no serious exposure on these routes.
+People with limited or no experience will learn essential basic skills and will gain an important knowledge of mountain environment.
+There is no serious exposure on these routes

 More Difficult Climbs (PD)*

-Require previous experience on steeper ground (snow/ice up to 40 degrees), rope management and confidence at exposed sections of narrow ridges.
-Approach routes are longer and steeper.
+Require some previous experience as it involves climbing steep snow slopes (up to 40 degrees) and exposed sections of narrow ridges.
+Approach routes are longer and partly off-trail

 * Peau Difficile (European grade system)